 Most experts agree that there are “triggers” in the workplace that sometimes will seemingly push the unstable person over the edge.
 How a company handles the triggering event can make a difference in the escalation of a potentially violent situation.

 Common workplace triggers that might instigate violence are terminations, layoffs, bad performance evaluations, and believing they were passed over for promotion.

-It seems that it is the workplace triggering event that often brings the focus of the aggression against the employer rather than some other target.
+It seems that it is the workplace-triggering event that often brings the focus of aggression against the employer rather than some other target.
 However, we have seen rampages where family, friends, and co-workers were all targeted as if in one clean sweep.

 Workplace Violence Risk: Security Plan

 Workplace violence experts believe that disgruntled employees need to have an outlet to vent frustrations and a pipeline to submit grievances to upper levels of management.
 They argue that if such an outlet existed then violence triggers would be more than likely be defused.

 A problem that we now recognize is that supervisors are often ill-equipped to handle such emotional needs of those they oversee.